 Filing the certificate of racial nondiscrimination is one of the most commonly ignored federal reporting requirements.
-Churches that operate a private school (including a preschool), as well as independent schools, may obtain Form 5578 from IRS.gov.
+Churches that operate a private school (including a preschool), as well as independent schools, may obtain Form 5578 from the IRS website (IRS.gov).
+Failure to file Form 5578 when required may threaten a church's taxexempt status.